otp.Source.Symbol#

 >>> ticks = otp.merge([ticks], symbols=symbols)

-Time X SYMBOL_PARAM SYMBOL_NAME
+Time PRICE SYMBOL_PARAM SYMBOL_NAME

 property name#